 On his turn a player must move a piece.
-Except by the mines and pieces on headquarters, which do not move, ALL PIECES MAY MOVE ONE SPACE along either a road or a railroad.
+Except by the mines and pieces on headquarters, which do not move, ALL PIECES MAY MOVE ONE SPACE either orthogonally or diagonally.
 You may not move a piece to a space already occupied by an allied piece.

-If the moving piece is on a railroad, it may MOVE AS MANY SPACES AS YOU'D LIKE, AS LONG AS IT FOLLOWS THE RAILROAD.
+If the moving piece is on a railroad, it may move as many spaces as you'd like, as long as it follows the railroad.
 It may not jump over pieces on its way, and neither may it turn corners.
 The engineers (troops with order 1) are the exception to this, being able to turn corners on railroads.